-The presenter recommended a variant of MMP, termed a "moderate member system" (MMS).
+The presenter recommended a variant of MMP, termed a "Moderate Mixed System" (MMS).
 MMS would allocate list seats regionally to enable the representation of minority interests and use the alternative vote (AV) to elect constituency candidates.
 The system would result in a more reasonable distribution of seats as a consequence of a moderate approach designed to appeal to all voters.